neurosnap/starfx/README.md

 # example: thunks are tasks for business logic

 Thunks are the foundational central processing units.
-They have access to all the actions being dispatched from thew view -- or other thunks.
+They have access to all the actions being dispatched from the view as well as your global state.
 They also wield the full power of structured concurrency.

 Every thunk that is created requires a unique id -- user provided string.
 This provides us with a handful of benefits:

-- User hand-labels each task created (intention)
+- User hand-labels each thunk created
 - Better tracability (via labels)
 - Easier to debug async and side-effects in general (via labels)
 - Build abstractions off naming conventions (e.g. creating routers